Categories > Books > Harry Potter > A Horcrux’s Fate

 Ginny’s voice, sharper than Ron’s, cut through the quiet.
 “And?
 Did he say anything?”

-Ron flushed.
+He flushed.
 “Yeah, I knew that,” he muttered, though he clearly hadn’t.

 “I never wanted to look at it again,” he murmured at last.
-“When Dumbledore first told me what Tom had done, what he’d become, I was horrified.
+“When Dumbledore first told me what Tom had done, and what he’d become, I was horrified.
 I locked it all away.
 Tried to forget.
 Pretended my silence hadn’t helped pave the path for him.”

 Anima.